-The example explained in this chapter is contained in the plane scene.
+The example explained in this chapter is implemented in the plane scene.
 The example shows a simple plane object with an attached texture, generated from an SVG file.
 The example has been realized following these steps:

 Create a new Unity project, AmanithSVG can be used for 2D and 3D projects; in this case we select the 2D setup.